Welcome to Faith and Grace Manor

 The Admission Process

-Admission to Faith and Grace Manors can only be arranged through the Central West Local Health Integration Network (LHIN) Home and Community Care.
-When long term care is needed, the LHIN can be contacted, and an assessment for LTC eligibility can be requested.
+Admission to Faith and Grace Manors can only be arranged through the Home and Community Care Support Services-Central West.
+When long term care is needed, the HCCSS can be contacted, and an assessment for LTC eligibility can be requested.
 If eligible, a Care Coordinator can assist in completing the long term care application including choice of homes.
 (Please note, Faith and Grace Manor are separately licensed homes, so if you wish to reside in either home, you should put both homes as options in your selection.)
-The LHIN oversees the admission process, manages the wait list, and is responsible for making a bed offer when an appropriate one becomes available.
+The HCCSS oversees the admission process, manages the wait list, and is responsible for making a bed offer when an appropriate one becomes available.

-The cost of long term care is determined by the MOHLTC.
+The cost of long term care is determined by the Ministry of Long Term Care.
 All homes with the same level designation have the same rates, across the province.
 Rates are based on the type of accommodation.
 For additional rate information visit http://www.health.gov.on.ca/en/.
 Some individuals may qualify for a government subsidy, based on their income, but this only applicable to those in basic accommodation.

 Agreements and Other Services – Upon admission into Faith and Grace Manors, an Accommodation Agreement is signed, which outlines the daily and monthly rate based on the type of accommodation.
 This cost covers most living expenses including accommodation, food, nursing care and personal support, medical supplies, as well as laundry and housekeeping.